 Similarly to the countless sexual abuse scandals within the Catholic Church and Boy Scouts, members of the Mormon Church aren’t always safe from sexual abuse either.
 What’s even worse is that all organizations have a lengthy history of covering up abuse allegations as well.
 If you are one of these victims of Mormon Church abuse, you have a right to have your voice heard in an LDS lawsuit.
 Our Houston child sexual abuse attorneys at Reich & Binstock will make sure your abusive situation isn’t swept under the rug like many others.
 Call us today at 713-622-7271 to see what we can do for you.

 The Mormon Church is a loose subclass of Christianity belonging to the Church of Jesus Christ of Latter-Day Saints (LDS).
+Their headquarters is located in Salt Lake City, Utah, where the Church of Jesus Christ of Latter-Day Saints first firmly established itself.
 There are presently more than 15 million recognized members of the Mormon Church worldwide.

 LDS Mormons share many beliefs with Christians of other denominations.
 Some of what they believe includes the crucifixion, resurrection, and divinity of Jesus.
 However, they don’t believe in the Holy Trinity.
 Instead, they believe that Jesus, God, and the Holy Spirit are all independent of one another.

 Mormons also believe in four core books that hold their teachings, including:

 - The Pearl of Great Price

 In life, members of the Mormon Church follow specific health and lifestyle requirements.
 Specifically, caffeine and alcohol are not a part of their diet.
 Their core values include good deeds, family, missionary work, and respect for authority.